Date palm: Agricultural history

-In 2020, world production of dates was 9 million tonnes, led by Egypt, Saudi Arabia, Iran, and Algeria with 60% of the world total combined (table).

 Cultivars

 A large number of date cultivars and varieties emerged through history of its cultivation, but the exact number is difficult to assess.
 Hussain and El-Zeid (1975) have reported 400 varieties, while Nixon (1954) named around 250.
 Most of those are limited to a particular region, and only a few dozen have attained broader commercial importance.
 The most renowned cultivars worldwide include Deglet Noor, originally of Algeria; Yahidi and Hallawi of Iraq; Medjool of Morocco; Mazafati of Iran.